 - The middle button is the play/pause and phone answer controls.
 Press once and play/pause audio selection.
 When an incoming call comes in, press the button once to answer incoming calls allowing you to take calls hands-free from your smartphone.
 Press and hold for three seconds to end the call.

 I suggest if you need to read the instructions to use the following link.
 I found the tiny manual provided is hard to read.
-With this link you can enlarge the page and it is much easier to read.
+With this link, you can enlarge the page and it is much easier to read.
 JBL Soundgear PDF instruction manual.

 Quad Transducers with bass boost

 The JBL Soundgear has four bass-boosted 31mm drivers putting out a total of 6W.
-The bass is not overly powerful but some low frequency on some recording causes the speakers to distort at louder volume.
+The bass is not overly powerful but some low frequency on some recording causes the speakers to distort at a louder volume.

 Dual Mic Conferencing

 Two microphones located on either side of the Soundgear speaker.
 This allows you to make clear phone calls handsfree.
 Works great!
-You can easily hear your calls but the two microphones picks up some surrounding noises.
+You can easily hear your calls but the two microphones pick up some surrounding noises.

-Hands Free & Ear Free
+Hands-Free & Ear Free

-Once you have the Soundgear turned on and connected to your bluetooth device, you can listen to your favorite music within your own personal sound zone and control everything from your smartphone without touching the wearable speaker.
+Once you have the Soundgear turned on and connected to your Bluetooth device, you can listen to your favorite music within your own personal sound zone and control everything from your smartphone without touching the wearable speaker.

-Six hour battery life
+Six-hour battery life